DistributedProofreaders/guiguts/README.txt

 Reset 'edited' flag after "Save As'.
 Fixed missing <hr class="chap" />
 before a chapter heading in the middle of a page.
 Removed duplicate insertion of footnote landing zone (FOOTNOTE) at end of file.
 Retained * in word frequency list only if preceded by a hyphen.
+Set 'edited' flag after generating HTML.

 Version 1.0.18.
 Fixed removal of too many lines when moving footnotes to landing zone.